-Rob Bottin delivers monster movie magic in John Carpenter’s finest achievement
+Rob Bottin delivers monster movie magic in what is arguably John Carpenter’s finest achievement

-In 1978, Carpenter would dust himself off to bring us one of the most profitable independent movies ever made in slasher innovator Halloween, a film that would spawn a decades-long franchise and a whole host of sleazy Friday the 13th imitators.
+In 1978, Carpenter would dust himself off to bring us one of the most profitable independent movies ever made in slasher innovator Halloween, a film that would spawn a decades-long franchise and a whole host of sleazy Friday the 13th styled imitators.
 So low on funds were Carpenter and long-time associate Debra Hill that cast members were asked to provide their own wardrobes.
-Even Michael’s iconic visage had a huge element of luck to it, the crew finally cutting the eyes out of a William Shatner mask and painting it white after a plethora of designs had left much to be desired.
+Even Michael’s iconic visage had a huge element of luck to it, future Halloween: Season of the Witch director and long-time Carpenter collaborator Tommy Lee Wallace finally cutting the eyes out of a William Shatner mask and painting it white after a plethora of designs had left much to be desired.
 Halloween would manage an incredible worldwide box office gross of $70,000,000.
 Quite the payday for a director who, “just wanted to make a film”.

-It was after 1981’s Halloween II, a venture that brought in ten times its $2,500,000 budget, that Carpenter set to work on his first big studio movie: 1982‘s The Thing.
-Fans will no doubt appreciate the irony.
-Carpenter never wanted a sequel to Halloween.
-He always felt that less was more with a character who relied so heavily on mystique, and it was with Halloween II that he finally bowed to commercial convention, consciously upping the gore for the return of his most precious character.
-In fact, by the time Halloween II was released in October of that year, the original Halloween was looking pretty tame in the eyes of a generation baying for the crude practical effects artistry of someone like Tom Savini.
-Slashers such as My Bloody Valentine, The Burning and Friday the 13th Part 2 relied less on suspense, more on brutality and visual exploitation, and Carpenter was ultimately convinced into following suit.
-In the space of three years, the innovative filmmaker had been reduced to imitating a sub-genre he had largely inspired.
+It was after Halloween II, a venture that brought in ten times its $2,500,000 budget, that Carpenter set to work on his first major studio movie: 1982‘s The Thing.
+Ironically, it was Michael Myers’ second outing, a film that Carpenter initially wanted no part of, that paved the way stylistically.
+Carpenter always felt that less was more with a character who relied so heavily on mystique, manipulating space and shadows in a way that played tricks with the imagination, but by 1981 the original Halloween was looking pretty tame in the eyes of a generation baying for the crude practical effects artistry of the now ubiquitous slasher.
+In the space of three years, the innovative filmmaker had been reduced to imitating a sub-genre that he had largely inspired.

 I dunno what the hell’s in there, but it’s weird and pissed off, whatever it is.Clark

-In an era of countless prequels, sequels and reboots, we have come to regard the whole process as a cynical exercise whose primary goal is to slash marketing expenditure, modern CGI becoming the ire of a generation.
-It’s facile to write off every remake as a lazy cash-in, but there’s so much underhanded trash to sift through in the 21st century that we’ve all become just a little dubious.
-CGI looks spectacular but impresses me much less than the very best examples of practical effects artistry.
-That’s not to say that programmers and designers are any less skilled when it comes to creating computer generated imagery, but we all know how powerful technology has become, its incessant evolution meaning modern films have a shorter shelf life in terms of their ‘wow factor’.
+It’s amazing to think that, technically speaking, Carpenter’s film falls into the remake category.
+In an era of countless prequels, sequels and reboots, we have come to regard the whole process as a cynical exercise whose primary goal is to slash marketing expenditure.
+It is facile to write off every remake as a lazy cash-in, but there’s so much underhanded trash to sift through in the 21st century that we’ve all become just a little jaded, the emergence of CGI proving as much a hindrance as it is a blessing in the hands of the corporate powers that be.
+It seems that every property that was even remotely popular during the 1980s has been given the makeover treatment, lame ducks such as 2010’s A Nightmare on Elm Street offering unimaginative CG upgrades on practical effects that were far superior visually.
+Thanks to the incessant evolution of modern computer technology, those effects have already dated horribly, which leaves little else to admire beyond box office returns.
 Conversely, the best practical effects artists are like hands-on magicians.
 Almost forty years after The Thing‘s initial release, there are still moments when you stop and think to yourself, ‘How in the hell did they do that?’

-The generational element no doubt had a bearing on The Thing‘s initial reception.
-As highlighted by my own aversion to an over-reliance on CGI, people generally prefer what they were raised on.
-Whether it’s Dr Jekyll’s iconic 1931 transformation, an effect achieved using different coloured filters and makeup, Boris Karloff’s Frankenstein or H.R.
-Giger’s phallic parasite the xenomorph, generations will always have their favourites, and there’s generally a degree of bias involved.
-No different from a dozen movies from Marvel’s hugely popular cinematic universe, The Thing‘s main drawing point back in 1982 was its special effects, which would have been just as astonishing, and potentially off-putting, to moviegoers in the early 1980s as CGI is today.
-Carpenter, himself a huge fan of Nyby’s original (there’s even a visual reference to the movie in Halloween), was worried he wouldn’t do be able to it justice without the aid of such technological advancements, which allowed him to stay truer to the source material.
-In order to achieve the desired effects, Carpenter hired 22-year-old prodigy Rob Bottin, a precocious talent he’d already worked with on The Fog two years prior, and who already had seven productions under his belt.
+The Thing‘s main drawing point back in 1982 was its practical effects, which would have been just as astonishing, and potentially off-putting, to moviegoers in the early 80s as CGI is today, but Carpenter, himself a huge fan of Nyby’s original (there’s even a visual reference to the movie in Halloween), was worried that he wouldn’t be able to do it justice without the aid of such technological advancements, which allowed him to stay truer to the literary source material.
+In order to achieve the desired effects, Carpenter hired 22-year-old prodigy Rob Bottin, a precocious talent he had worked with on 1980’s The Fog who already had seven productions under his belt.

 The Thing‘s development began as far back as the mid-1970s, with several writers and directors attached to the project at one time or another, including The Texas Chainsaw Massacre‘s Tobe Hooper, the consensus being that the film had to be bigger, but it was the son of screen veteran Burt Lancaster, Bill, who finally landed the gig after proposing a more claustrophobic movie that tapped into audience paranoia.
-Initially, the movie followed the classic tried-and-tested formula that kept the alien creature largely hidden, something closer to the way Carpenter presented Michael Myers a half-decade earlier, but it was Bottin who put him on the right path, leading the writer along creative avenues that saw him come up with arguably the film’s most suspenseful scene: a tense stand-off that forces our crew to take a blood test that will reveal the monster’s true identity.
-So important was that particular scene it helped convince Carpenter to finally take on the project.
+Initially, The Thing followed the tried-and-tested formula of keeping the alien creature largely hidden, something closer to the way Carpenter had presented Michael Myers a half-decade earlier, but it was Bottin who put him on the right path, leading the writer along creative avenues that saw him come up with arguably the film’s most suspenseful scene: a hyper-tense stand-off that forces our crew into a blood test that will reveal the monster’s true identity.
+So important was that particular scene that it helped convince Carpenter to finally take on the project.

 You see, what we’re talkin’ about here is an organism that imitates other life-forms, and it imitates ’em perfectly.
 When this thing attacked our dogs it tried to digest them… absorb them, and in the process shape its own cells to imitate them.Dr.
 Blair